What is a Reasonable Commute to Work?

 Wrapping Up | Work Commute

-While remote work has become a more popular choice for employers today, many still have to head into the office making this a tough decision they have to weigh out.
+While remote work has become a more popular choice for employers today, many still have to head into the office, making this a tough decision you, as an employee, have to weigh out.

-It’s not as simple as saying “don’t accept more than a 15-minute commute”.
-There are a number of factors that have to be considered.
-How much is the job paying compared to what you’re spending on fuel and maintenance?
-How long are the shifts once you arrive?
-Etc.
+It’s not as simple as saying, “I won’t accept more than a 15-minute commute”.
+Several factors must be considered, such as how much the job pays compared to fuel and maintenance or how long the shifts are once you arrive.

-Ideally, you’ll want a job that gives you the best of both worlds; something that pays well, but you don’t have to travel too far to get there.
+Ideally, you’ll want a job that gives you the best of both worlds, something that pays well, but you don’t have to travel far to get there.

 We hope this helps and wish you the best of luck in finding that perfect job close to home!